Exciting New Research to Stop Sugar Cravings

 Who hasn’t felt an intense desire for chocolate, ice cream, cake or candy?
 Exciting new research into a spice extract sheds light on our yearning for the sweet stuff.
-It may also help us eliminate our sweet tooth for good.
+It may also help us stop sugar cravings and eliminate our sweet tooth for good.

 Research shows that an extract of the spice saffron (Crocus sativus) gets to the root of sweet cravings and helps eliminate them.
 It appears to work by regulating brain pathways in what is now referred to as the “Feed-Feedback Cycle.”